 When you apply for a loan, there are standard questions that are asked of you by any lender.
 One of these questions, whether asked in person or on the loan application, is to name contact and bank account information.
 To some borrowers, they see no problem with giving this information away.
-But for others, they have a difficult time as they feel the information is personal and there is no need to provide it.
+For others, they have a difficult time as they feel the information is personal and there is no need to provide it.
 However, it is important for lenders to be up to date on your information, especially when it comes to bank and contact details.

-There are several reasons this info is critical, and can even affect your chance of being accepted for a loan.
+There are several reasons this info is critical and can even affect your chance of being accepted for a loan.
 Here are a few of them:

 Lenders want to know you

 Financial lenders are in the business to help you attain the funds you need, whether for a personal loan or a mortgage.
 However, lenders aren’t in the habit of lending to anyone and everyone who applies.
 By providing contact and bank info, you are not only validating identity, but also demonstrating good faith.